 Looking for the most effective Acne Treatment?
-Talk to the team at Cosmos Clinic to clear up embarrassing Acne problems.
+Talk to the team at Cosmos Clinic to clear up embarrassing acne problems.

 Acne Treatment with Photodynamic Therapy (PDT)

-What is ALA Photodynamic Treatment (PDT)?
+What is ALA Photodynamic Therapy (PDT)?

 How does it work?

 The activation of ALA by light leads to:

 - The destruction of sebaceous glands; the blockage of these glands is responsible for causing acne

 - The destruction of Propionibacterium Acnes (P. Acnes) ; the bacteria that triggers acne